buddhist-uni/buddhist-uni.github.io/_content/articles/bodhisattva-masculinity-on-death-row_cunnell-h.md

   - engaged
   - bodhisattva
   - chaplaincy
+  - reform
 status: featured
 ---

 >  'I smiled at the guards standing at my cell,' he writes.
 'Being thrown in the Hole was worth the pleasure of seeing them still alive.'

-A review of Jarvis Masters’ spiritual memoir *Finding Freedom* analyzing the work as a critque of toxicity in an American prison and the presentation of an alternate "Bodhisattva" masculinity.
+A review of Jarvis Masters’ spiritual memoir *Finding Freedom* analyzing the work as a critque of toxicity in an American prison and the presentation of an alternate "Bodhisattva" masculinity possible even among killers.